uw-cmg/MAST/doc/source/3_0_inputfile.rst

 Phonons for defects
 =====================

-Phonon calculations are described by a .phonon center site. coordinate and a .phonon center radius. in Angstroms.
+Phonon calculations are described by a *phonon center site* coordinate and a *phonon center radius* in Angstroms.
 Atoms within the sphere specified by these two values will be included in phonon calculations.

 For VASP, this inclusion takes the form of selective dynamics T T T for the atoms within the sphere, and F F F otherwise, in a phonon calculation (IBRION = 5, 6, 7, 8)